01 of 11

 Elevate Railing to Height of Chalk Line

 Use a piece of scrap lumber to elevate the railing until the middle part touches the chalk line.
-You can jam the lumber in place, one end of a stair tread, the other end underneath the railing.
+You can jam the lumber in place, one end under a stair tread, the other end underneath the railing.
 By gently tapping the lumber sideways, you can make the railing go incrementally up or down.Continue to 10 of 11 below.

 10 of 11